 If you buy bottled water on the go (for the gym or as part of your lunch), invest in a refillable version and fill it up from the tap before you leave home.
 If you usually buy 1 bottle of water a day, you could save around £180 a year just by switching to a refillable bottle!

-Keep a shopping bag handy It’s been almost 4 years since the 5p carrier bag charge came into effect in Scotland.
-Adding 5p to your shop here and there might not seem like much, but if you’ve been paying for carrier bags an average of 3 times a week since the charge came into effect you’ve essentially thrown £31 in the bin.
+Keep a shopping bag handy It’s been years since the carrier bag charge came into effect in Scotland.
+Adding a few pence to your shop here and there might not seem like much, but if you’ve been paying for carrier bags an average of 4 times a week since the charge came into effect you’ve essentially thrown £10 in the bin each year!
 Try keeping reusable shopping bags at the front door of your house, or in the driver’s side door of the car so you’re more likely to see them and remember to take them with you when you go shopping.

 Stop wasting food

 According to the website lovefoodhatewaste.com, 4.5 million tonnes of edible food and drink is thrown away each year.
 That adds up to around £180 per person!
 If you’ve cooked too much, don’t just bin the leftovers.
 The internet is full of cooking websites that will suggest meals based on an ingredient.
 Turn those extra boiled potatoes and greens into bubble-and-squeak, those off-cuts of ham into a special fried rice, or the roast chicken carcass into a delicious broth!
 Check out Love food hate waste for inspiration.